FirelyTeam/firely-docs/simplifier/accessibility.rst

     - Known issues:

       * [SIM-1371] Drag and drop for page reordering in IG editor has no keyboard/button alternative
+      * [SIM-1387] Unable to succesfully navigate account avatar with keyboard only

   * - `2.5.2 Pointer Cancellation`_

       (Level A 2.1 only)